Planning

 France Atlantic Coast

-Of course, it is always a good time to visit France!
-But to really have the trip in France you’ve always dreamed of, it really depends on exactly what you’d like to as to when to visit France.
+Of course, it is always a good time to travel to France!
+But if you are flexible with your travel dates, the best time to visit France depends on what you’d like to do.

-If you want a beach holiday in the French Riviera then it’s best to go in late spring or during the summer.
-Summer is also the lavender season in Provence, while in winter you will find great ski in the French Alps or in the Pyrénées.
+If you want a beach holiday in the French Riviera, then it’s best to go in late spring or during the summer.
+Summer (late June and July) is also the lavender season in Provence, while in winter (January and February), you will find great skiing in the French Alps or the French Pyrénées.

 To help you decide on what time of the year to go, read about the seasons in France.
 Then, the following articles outline where to travel in France by season:

-Do You Need a Visa to Travel to France?
+2. Do You Need a Visa for Your Trip to France?

 EU nationals and citizens of Iceland, Norway, and Switzerland only need an ID card or passport to visit France.

 Other people wishing to travel to France as tourists have to apply for a Schengen Visa.
-This visa allows unlimited travel throughout the entire zone for a 90-day period.
+This visa allows unlimited travel throughout the entire zone for 90 days.

 France Pattern